-- Few Legal Requirements An unincorporated association is a private members' club and therefore it is not bound by many of the formal legal requirements that apply to limited companies (such as the filing of accounts and annual returns by way of public record). - Privacy and flexibility An unincorporated association is not subject to outside scrutiny (unless it has CASC or charity status), other than as may be required by law and applicable football regulations. - Member Control Within the constraints of the law, the rules or constitution of an unincorporated association can be whatever the members choose, and can usually be changed easily by the members (see 2.1.4 and Appendix 4 for The FA's standard form of constitution). - Participation in Proceeds Assets are held jointly by the members for the members, however FA Rule I 2(c) prevents a distribution to members (see Appendix 3) and the Dissolution in the suggested FA Club Rules per unincorperated organisations (see Appendix 4) states any surplus profits shall be transferred to another club, a Competition, the Parent Country Association or The FA for use by them related to community sports.
+- Few Legal Requirements An unincorporated association is a private members' Club and therefore it is not bound by many of the formal legal requirements that apply to limited companies (such as the filing of accounts and annual returns by way of public record). - Privacy and flexibility An unincorporated association is not subject to outside scrutiny (unless it has CASC or charity status), other than as may be required by law and applicable football regulations. - Member Control Within the constraints of the law, the rules or constitution of an unincorporated association can be whatever the members choose, and can usually be changed easily by the members (see 1.4 below and Appendix 4 for The FA's standard form constitution). - Participation in Proceeds Assets are held jointly by the members for the members and, as long as the constitution allows (and provided the Club has no special tax status such as CASC or charity) they can therefore distribute the proceeds among the members on winding up.